 Formerly known as the Citi Thank You Preferred card, the Citi Rewards + is a great no annual fee option.
 It earns Citi Thank You (TY) points in two useful bonus categories.
 The Rewards + is a great card if you travel internationally and want a possible long-term keeper card.
 It’s also one of the best Citi cards for those with light to moderate spend.
 This is especially true for small purchases.

 The Citi Rewards + has a unique earning structure that I have never seen before.
 It earns 2x TY points at Grocery Stores and Gas Stations.
-The card also earns 1x points on everything else.
+The card also earns one point per dollar on everything else.

 The uniqueness in the Rewards +’s earning structure comes from the rules of rounding.
 Citi rounds up the amount of points earned to the nearest 10 for all purchases.
 This is fantastic for small purchases.
 For example, if you spend $1 at a convenience store, you will receive 10 points.

 This card has a sign-up bonus of 15,000 TY points.
 The bonus can be earned after spending just $1,000 in the first 3 months.
 This bonus is like that of the American Express Everyday cards and the Chase Freedom cards, but you’re earning TY points.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 You can redeem points for cash back, gift cards, and travel booked directly with Citi.
 Points are worth 1 cent per point (CPP) when redeemed all three ways.
 You also receive a 10% rebate bonus when you redeem points no matter how you redeem them.

 A major caveat with this card is that transfer partners are not directly available with the exception of Jet Blue.
 You can transfer points to Jet Blue at a 5:4 ratio.
 You will need a Premier or Prestige card to transfer your points.
 This is just like having either of the Chase Freedom cards without a Sapphire or Ink Business Preferred card.

 Citi Private Pass